 DEAR MISS C.: - I thank you most sincerely for your confidence.
 There certainly must be help for you as you so greatly desire it.
 I think you would not have had such a struggle if you had understood that passion is simply the evidence or sign of creative power.
-It does not follow that this creative power shall be devoted to reproducing one's kind, but may be used in any good work.
+It does not follow that this creative power should be devoted to procreation, but it may be used in any good work.
 Now, according to your attitude of mind, will be your experience.
 When the feeling comes on, say, 'Yes, I know I am a creator.
 What am I to do?'
 It may be to form plans, help another, to teach school, to build a home, whatever comes before you in your life work.
-Respond quickly.
-At once think out your plans, create, and lo!

-what you call temptation is gone.
+Respond guickly.
+At once think out your plans, create, and lo! what you call temptation is gone.
 It is a call from God.
-Do you know we wrong ourselves by attaching baseness to these feelings?
-For once and all time get that idea out of your mind.
+Do you know we are wrong in attaching baseness to these feelings?
+Get that idea out of your mind.